XenitAB/gatekeeper-library/charts/gatekeeper-library/README.md

 # gatekeeper-library
-Library of gateeper constraints.
+Library of gatekeeper constraints.

 ## Configuration
-The following table lists the configurable parameters of the gateeper-library chart and their default values.
+The following table lists the configurable parameters of the gatekeeper-library chart and their default values.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|